 An ACH payment is an electronic transaction between two bank accounts that typically takes one to five business days to complete.
 ACH payments are used for various purposes, such as payroll direct deposits, bills and vendor and supplier transactions, and in some ways offer a higher level of security compared to traditional checks.
-For those needing faster processing, Same Day ACH allows a credit or a debit to settle within the same business day.
-It’s important to understand that while ACH transactions are faster than mailing a check, they are not instantaneous, even if they’re automated—no such thing as instant ACH exists.

 Under the ACH umbrella, bank-to-bank transfers are processed reliably via the ACH Network.
 The ACH network keeps track of all the transactions happening between banks throughout the day.
 This ensures funds go exactly where they should go and keeps everything organized.